Dobby233Liu/HATE-UML/README.md

 1. Move everything in the ZIP file you downloaded to the directory with the game files - the place you can find `data.win` in.
 2. Tada!
 Open `HATE.exe` and start messing with stuff.

 NOTE: macOS and Linux versions are untested.
+TODO: dotnet CLI.

 macOS:
 1. Move everything in the ZIP file you downloaded to `<game>.app\Contents\Resources`.